 Cultural Immersion

-Interactivity Rating
+Interactivity

 How to See Mannheim

 Unlike the other cities of the Rhineland, Mannheim does not have a long history into the distant past.
-(If you are more interested in the ancient past I have an article with some itinerary guides for this portion of the Rhineland.)
-Sitting at the mouth of the Neckar River as it flows into the Rhine, there are traces of small settlements from the Roman period on-wards and evidence of a castle built here in the Middle Ages.
+(If you are more interested in the ancient past, I have an article with some itinerary guides for this portion of the Rhineland.)
+Sitting at the mouth of the Neckar River as it flows into the Rhine, there are traces of small settlements from the Roman period onwards and evidence of a castle built here in the Middle Ages.

-Prior to it’s destruction in WWII, Mannheim had a collection of buildings from two eras, the Baroque cityscape of the Palatinate and the architecture of the German industrial revolution, namely late historicist and art nouveau.
+Before it’s destruction in WWII, Mannheim had a collection of buildings from two eras, the Baroque cityscape of the Palatinate and the architecture of the German industrial revolution, namely late historicist and art nouveau.

-Travel Guide to Mannheim
+A Guide to Old Mannheim

 Mannheim Opening Hours